thosgood/this-weeks-finds/markdown/101-151/week113.md

 The "spin foam vertex amplitudes for quantum gravity" became my holy grail.
 Whenever I gave a talk on this stuff I would go around afterwards asking everyone if they could help me figure them out.
-I would lay out all the clues I had and beg for assistance\... or at least a spark of inspiration.
+I would lay out all the clues I had and beg for assistance... or at least a spark of inspiration.
 In March I gave a talk a talk at Penn State proposing a candidate for these vertex amplitudes - a candidate I no longer believe in.
-Afterwards Carlo Rovelli told me about his attempts to work out something similar with Louis Crane and Lee Smolin\... attempts that never quite got anywhere.
+Afterwards Carlo Rovelli told me about his attempts to work out something similar with Louis Crane and Lee Smolin... attempts that never quite got anywhere.
 We had a crack at it together but it didn't quite gel.
 In May I asked John Barrett about the vertex amplitudes at a conference in Warsaw.
 He said he couldn't guess them.
 I couldn't get